 The SR1 form has replaced the DS1500 form.

-The SR1 is the form clinicians can complete if a patient has a terminal illness as defined by the Department for Work and Pensions Guidance.
+The SR1 is the form clinicians can complete if a patient has a terminal illness as defined by the Department for Work and Pensions Guidance (12-month life expectancy).

 An SR1 should continue to be completed for an individual where the relevant new Scottish benefit has not yet launched.
 The RMP or RN completing the SR1 must ensure they complete the form in full, ensuring the declaration section has been filled in and their GMC/NMC number included.